stacks-network/sbtc-docs/src/sbtc-operations/bitcoin-transaction-formats.md

 ```
 OP_RETURN < magic bytes | opcode | data >
 ```
 where `magic bytes` are special bytes required by the Stacks blockchain, the `opcode` identifies the type of the sBTC transaction, and the `data` field is specific to the transaction type.
-We use `|` as the concatenation operator.
+We use `|` as the concatenation operator to denote that all information is pushed as a single byte slice to the bitcoin script.

 The magic bytes are